Texas Marijuana Laws

 Whether you’re facing a marijuana possession or drug trafficking conviction, drug charge defense lawyer Andrew Peveto can raise a strong defense and protect your legal rights.
 You can end up behind bars if caught with weed or edibles that you legally purchased in another state.
 Texas marijuana laws are complex and come with harsh criminal consequences.
 As another example, if you are caught with marijuana brownies, you can be penalized based on the total weight of the baked goods rather than the amount of THC.

-If you are arrested on drug charges in Collin or Dallas County, you can count on skilled representation from Peveto Law office.
+If you are arrested on drug charges or are facing an arrest warrant in Dallas or Collin County, you can count on skilled representation from Peveto Law office.
 Schedule a private consultation free of charge at our Plano law office to discuss your options and the allegations against you.

 - Dallas Observer, What Will 2019 Bring for Marijuana Law Reform in Texas? https://www.dallasobserver.com/news/texas-marijuana-laws-2019-legislature-preview-11382836